RefactoringTools/wrangler/README.txt

     ++ From function to process
     ++ Register a process
-    ++ Add a tag to the messages received by a server process -- Infrasture change to make use of OTP behavioures.
+    ++ Add a tag to the messages received by a server process -- Infrastructure change to make use of OTP behaviours.
 -- Improved layout preservation.
 -- Support for refactoring incomplete code.
 -- A number of bug fixes

 ----------------------------Changes from Wrangler-0.3---------------

--- A number of bugs reported by dialyzer has been fixed.
+-- A number of bugs reported by Dialyzer have been fixed.

 ---------------------------Changes from Wrangler-0.2------------------